IDMEFv2/.github/profile/README.md

 ## Welcome to the official IDMEFv2 standardisation efforts Git Hub

-   The Incident Detection Message Exchange Format version 2 (IDMEFv2) is a universal format to describe any events and incidents happening on cyber and/or physical infrastructures.
+   The Incident Detection Message Exchange Format version 2 (IDMEFv2) is a universal format to describe any events and incidents detected on cyber and/or physical infrastructures.

-   It's agnostic so it can be used in stand-alone or combined cyber (SIEM), physical (PSIM) and availability (NMS) monitoring systems.
+   The format is agnostic so it can be used in stand-alone or combined cyber (SIEM), physical (PSIM) and availability (NMS) monitoring architectures.
 IDMEFv2 can also be used to describe cyber and physical potential threats (CTI/PTI).

-   This GitHub hosts IDMEFv2 official IETF Internet Drafts and technical tools and librairies for testing/implementing:
+   This GitHub organisation hosts IDMEFv2 official IETF Internet Drafts and technical tools and librairies for testing/implementing.

    Documentation :